 If you have your heart set on following one of the many Inca roads, but you haven’t booked far enough in advance, it is still possible to visit Machu Picchu and complete another trail.

-One of the less well-explored treks is to the site of Choquequirao.
+One of the less-explored Peru treks is to the site of Choquequirao.
 This trek takes you to an archaeological complex of enormous signicance, and it is thought to be the Incas last refuge during the final resistance of the Spanish conquest.
 The site is often referred to as Machu Picchu’s sister.
 However, because of its isolation much of the site remains unexplored and unlike Machu Picchu it is only accessible by trek, making it an isolated Inca gem.